 The CDC recommends that you should have at least one gallon of water per person (and per pet) per day in your emergency stockpile.
 That means if you have four people in your family, you should have four gallons per day, and that’s just for drinking.

 Do you need to stock up on water?
-Currently, there are no restrictions on water supplies due to the Coronavirus.
+Currently, there are no restrictions on water supplies.

 You can consider purchasing a filtration pump or LifeStraw pitcher or personal filter to make sure you have access to clean and safe drinking water.